Our Curriculum

 Homework Projects:

-This half-term, our geography topic is all about Where Our Food Comes From.
-For our homework project, children can choose from the Homework Grid below.
+This half-term, our geography topic is all about The Vikings.
+For our homework project, children can choose from the Homework Grid below (The Vikings Homework Grid Spring 1).
 These projects enable them to be creative in ways that they enjoy.
-This is a long-term project, to be handed in by Friday 5th December, to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
+This is a long-term project, to be handed in by Friday 13th February) to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
 You can complete more than one project if you wish to.

-These projects will be exhibited to parents at the Open Classroom Event on Wednesday 10th December.
+These projects will be exhibited to parents at the Open Classroom Event, later on in the term, just before Easter.

 If you have any questions about any of the above, please ask via Google Classroom.